vanisileal/whenaiattacks/README.md

 **#In this repository**

-Non-Human Identities — machine credentials and AI agent identity governance (add each workbook as it's published) Workbooks are published here as PDFs.
+Non-Human Identities — machine credentials and AI agent identity governance Workbooks live in /workbooks, published as PDFs.
 The canonical articles live at https://whenaiattacks.ai/

 **#Usage**